Her Name Was Moviola: Production

 Berry approached Mike Leigh to see if he would allow him and Murch to use footage from one of his films, in order to demonstrate the historical film editing methods, and after explaining the project in detail, Leigh allowed them full access to his work.

 Production began in August 2022, at BBC Elstree Centre.
 Filming of the dailies review, and final edit with Mike Leigh, were filmed in Childwickbury Manor.
 Studio shots with Berry introducing the equipment were filmed at the University of Hertfordshire.
 Many of the crew of the film were lecturers, students or graduates from Berry's courses at the University.

 Release and reception

 Her Name Was Moviola debuted on 14 June 2024, at Sheffield DocFest, and in North America, at the 51st Telluride Film Festival.

 Critical response

 Peter Bradshaw of The Guardian, in a four star review, recognised the "radical approach" by eschewing traditional interviews and archive material in favour of a full reconstruction, and described the film as a "geekgasm".
+Robert Daniels, writing for RogerEbert.com, described the film as "movie magic", and praised it as "not just a wonderful experimentation, but also a necessary chapter in film history that shows the craft, the patience, and the thought process behind filmmaking".